Gabriel Bitar: Ottawa South United

 In 2020, he returned to Ottawa South United, who moved from League1 Ontario to the Première Ligue de soccer du Québec, where he previously played when he was a member of the Ottawa Fury Academy.

 Ansar

 On July 4, 2021, Bitar moved to Ansar in the Lebanese Premier League on trial for the 2021 Lebanese Elite Cup.
 He made his debut on July 12, scoring a brace against Akhaa Ahli Aley in the group stage.
 Bitar scored his third goal against Ahed on July 16.
 Despite scoring three goals in two games, Bitar decided not to sign a contract with Ansar, due to the economic situation in Lebanon.

 FC Edmonton

 On March 28, 2022, Bitar returned to the Canadian Premier League, signing with FC Edmonton.
 With Edmonton, he switched positions from his typical forward role to being deployed primarily as a midfielder.
 He scored his first goal on June 27, in a 3–1 defeat to former club Cavalry FC.

 Vancouver FC

 In January 2023, Bitar signed with expansion side Vancouver FC.
+He scored his first goal for the club on July 7, in a 2–1 victory over the HFX Wanderers.
+On August 19, Bitar scored a brace to help Vancouver win 3–2 against Pacific FC.
+In his first season with the club, he finished tied for the team lead in goals, with six.
+On July 5, 2024, during the 2024 season, Bitar scored a brace in a 3–3 draw with Forge FC earning CPL Player of the Week and Team of the Week honours.

+York United

+In January 2025, Bitar was traded to York United FC in exchange for a first round pick in the 2026 CPL U Sports Draft, with Bitar signing a new two-year contract with the club.
+He scored his first goal for York United FC on April 13, 2025, in a 2–1 defeat to HFX Wanderers FC.